 The Future of Botulinum Toxin

-As technology gets better, Botox for making people look better is looking good.
-Scientists are still studying to find new ways to use it and give it to people.
-This could make it even more useful in making people look better.
+As technology improves, Botox for improving people’s appearance is becoming more useful.
+Scientists are still studying ways to find new ways to use it and give it to people, which could make it even more useful.